 The Center for Career Services and Cooperative Education

-The Center for Career Services and Cooperative Education provides students and alumni with the opportunity to advance their career development through a variety of services, including the following:
+The Center for Career Services provides students and alumni with the opportunity to advance their career development through a variety of services, including the following:

 - This service helps undeclared students and alumni identify their likes and dislikes in relation to majors and careers.
 (If a student has declared a major, h/she will receive career advisement through the school or college Office of Career Services.)